Editor’s note: This post was originally published on 6/6/18 and has been updated for accuracy and comprehension.

 Make an effort to show your clients you appreciate them.
 A $5 Starbucks gift card can go a long way AND may earn you some referrals that turn into more revenue.

 Let’s face it.
 Nothing says “I care about you” more than a nice hot (or cold) cup of Starbucks coffee.

-For years, I’ve met up with countless friends, charity organizers and family over coffee to catch up and build better relationships – but never with clients.
-(I use it as a stepping stone to show someone I genuinely care about them.)
+For years, I would meet up with friends, charity organizers and family over coffee to catch up and build better relationships – but never with clients.

 It felt amazing.